UBC-CS/cpsc330-2023W1/learning-objectives.md

 ## Course Learning Objectives

-This course provides a deep dive into the foundational concepts of machine learning and data science, offering learners practical expertise.
-The primary goal is to equip participants with a thorough understanding of machine learning fundamentals, spanning topics like supervised learning, clustering, recommendation systems, working with text data, neural networks (high-level introduction), time series, and more.
-Throughout the course, there is a strong emphasis on hands-on skills in model development, evaluation, interpretation, ethical considerations, and clear communication.
+The course is designed for a diverse group of students with varying backgrounds, including those from Computer Science and Statistics.
+It serves as a gentle introduction to machine learning, yet its applied nature is valuable even for those already familiar with the field.
+The curriculum covers foundational concepts of machine learning and data science, with topics ranging from data preprocessing and supervised learning to clustering, recommendation systems, text data processing, a high-level introduction to neural networks, time series, and survival analysis.
+A key focus of the course is developing hands-on skills in model development, evaluation, interpretation, ethical considerations, and clear communication.

 By the end of this course, the students should be able to:
 - Describe supervised learning and its suitability for various tasks.